 Housed at Western Washington University, the Border Policy Research Institute (BPRI) is a multi-disciplinary institute that undertakes research that informs policy-makers on matters related to the Canada - U.S. border.
 Priority focus areas are trade and transportation, economics, environment, immigration, and border security.
-The University established the BPRI to further a mission of promoting research, academic programs, and public programming on critical policy issues affecting the Pacific Northwest.
-The BPRI works closely with cognate programs at the University and collaborates with many public and private entities within the Pacific Northwest.
+The University established the BPRI to further a mission of promoting research, academics, and public programming on critical policy issues affecting the Pacific Northwest.
+The BPRI works closely with cognate programs at the University and collaborates with many public and private entities throughout the region.

 The BPRI is pleased to announce a new Cross-Border Research Fellowship opportunity, in conjuction with the Borders in Globalization Project at the University of Victoria.
 This joint appointment between two universities with established border studies programs offers a unique opportunity for both policy professionals and academics to conduct cross-border, policy-relevant research in the Cascadia border region.
 Application deadline is December 15, 2017.
 CLICK HERE for more details or to apply.

 The process for renegotiating NAFTA has officially commenced.
 BPRI is working with PNWER on a NAFTA Modernization Survey that will help inform Congress on regional recommendations for an updated NAFTA.
 The link to the survey is available HERE.